Campus Safety & Security

 The Michigan State Police has established a web site as the agency’s official Internet source for Sex Offender Registration information.
 To obtain this information please refer to The Michigan Public Offenders Registry.

-Alcoholic Beverages and Drugs
+Alcoholic Beverages, Cannabis and Drugs

 Drug and Alcohol Prevention

-Medical research has documented the debilitating and often deadly consequences of regular or episodic use of mood altering chemicals.
+Medical research has documented the debilitating and often deadly consequences of regular or episodic use of mood-altering chemicals.
 Due to factors such as body mass, endocrine function, metabolic biochemistry, genetic history, and overall health, it is not possible to predict who will be susceptible to health risks and what the consequences may be.
 However, it is known that over time substance abuse and chemical dependency have measurable, deleterious effects on various organs of the body and on physiological and intellectual functioning.
 Users often feel they are performing at their best when, in fact, actual performance is poor.
 Memory is also harmfully affected.
 Emotional problems and mood swings also may result.
 The risks are known to be greater when there are accompanying or pre-existing organic conditions.
 Severe insult to the fetus of a pregnant woman who ingests or inhales mind-altering drugs is also a threat.

 1. Alcohol abuse and related behavior, including: